Professional practice

 Public & administrative law

-• Member of the Attorney-General’s C Panel for London, appointed in September 2019.
+• Attorney-General’s B Panel for London, appointed in September 2025.
+Prior to that, appointed to the C Panel for London since September 2019.

-• R (on the application of T, Wayland, Keatings and Barrow) v Secretary of State for Work and Pensions, CA-2022-000604: Acting for the Secretary of State in the Court of Appeal, defending a discrimination claim against the decision to limit a pandemic uplift in benefits to recipients of Universal Credit.
+• T v Secretary of State for Work and Pensions [2023] EWCA Civ 24 (Court of Appeal): Acted for the Secretary of State, defending a discrimination claim against the decision to limit a pandemic uplift in benefits to recipients of Universal Credit.
 Led by Edward Brown KC.

-• R (Western Sahara Campaign UK) v Secretary of State for International Trade & ors, Administrative Court Claim No. CO/971/2021: Acting for COMADER, an interested party, in a judicial review challenging the validity of tariff regulations enacted to give effect to the UK-Morocco Association Agreement.
+• R (Western Sahara Campaign UK) v Secretary of State for International Trade [2022] EWHC 3108 (Administrative Court): Acted for COMADER, an interested party, in a judicial review challenging the validity of tariff regulations enacted to give effect to an international trade agreement, which applied preferential tariff rates to a territory subject to a right to self-determination.
+Led by Peter Turner KC and Sam Wordsworth KC.

 • R (Webster) v Secretary of State for Exiting the EU [2018] EWHC 1543 (Admin): a judicial review application heard by the Divisional Court, challenging the validity of the UK Government’s notification of withdrawal from membership of the EU.
 Led by Hugh Mercer KC.

-• Drafted pleadings and advice, and appeared on behalf of various government departments, in respect of:
+• Regularly drafts pleadings and advice, and appears on behalf of various government departments, in respect of:

 • Lump sum deduction orders;